huy/lucene-notes/wildcard-query.md

 * result of elementary search is a bit map representing a set of documents
 * complex query is decomposed into serie of elemetary queries, each is evaluated, then their result are union and/or intersect to form a final list of hit documents

+**Wild card query execution**

+To evaluate wild card query, Lucene first iterates over dictionary of all terms of the field specified in the query, filter out all terms that aren't matched the wild cards.
+For each matched term, it runs an elemetary seach to retrieve set of relevant documents and union these together.